Top of the Pops Reloaded

-Top of the Pops Reloaded (TOTP Reloaded), is a weekly children's music show broadcast as part of the Saturday morning CBBC schedule on BBC Two.
-It was based on the show, Top of the Pops, and was originally known as Top of the Pops Saturday from 2002 to 2005.
+Top of the Pops Reloaded (TOTP Reloaded), originally known as Top of the Pops Saturday (2002–2005), is a weekly children's music show that was broadcast as part of the Saturday morning CBBC schedule on BBC One and later BBC Two.
+It ran from 2002 to 2006.
+It was based on the programme Top of the Pops.

-It was shown on BBC Two at 11 am on Saturdays and repeated at 6 pm on the CBBC Channel on Sunday.
+It was shown on BBC Two at 11 am on Saturdays and repeated at 6 pm on the CBBC Channel on Sundays.
 Presenters included Fearne Cotton, Sam Nixon and Mark Rhodes.
 The show also regularly featured Radio 1 DJs JK & Joel.
 From episode twelve onwards, a new feature was introduced where digital viewers could press their red button to access a different choice of music.
 Richard Oliff was the first ever 'Dad-Dancer' to be featured on the show, performing to Mylo's Doctor Pressure.